denizetkar/alpha-chess/docs/architecture.md

   - **En Passant Target Square:** A plane indicating the square where an en passant capture is possible.
   - **Halfmove Clock:** A plane representing the number of halfmoves since the last capture or pawn advance, normalized to a value between 0 and 1.
   - **Fullmove Number:** A plane indicating the current fullmove number, normalized to a value between 0 and 1.
-  - **Move History (Optional but Recommended):** To capture temporal information and handle situations like threefold repetition, a few previous board states (e.g., the last 8 half-moves) could be stacked as additional input planes. _Note: This feature is currently a design consideration and not yet implemented in the `ChessEnv`'s `get_state_planes` method._
+  - **Move History:** The last 8 half-moves (current board + 7 previous boards) are stacked as additional input planes.
+Each of these 8 planes indicates the player to move for that historical board (1 if white to move, 0 if black to move).
+This captures temporal information and helps handle situations like threefold repetition.

-The total number of planes will be 21 (12 for pieces + 2 for player to move + 4 for castling rights + 1 for en passant + 1 for halfmove clock + 1 for fullmove number).
+The total number of planes will be 29 (12 for pieces + 2 for player to move + 4 for castling rights + 1 for en passant + 1 for halfmove clock + 1 for fullmove number + 8 for move history).